pydata/xarray/doc/user-guide/duckarrays.rst

 This approach is much more efficient for large arrays with only a few non-zero elements (such as tri-diagonal matrices).
 Sparse array objects can be converted back to a "dense" numpy array by calling ``.todense``.

-Just like `numpy.ndarray` objects, `sparse.COO` arrays support indexing
+Just like :py:class:`numpy.ndarray` objects, :py:class:`sparse.COO` arrays support indexing

 .. ipython:: python